 Related Forum Questions

-- How do I change the width of hour, minute, and AMPM fields
+- How do I change the image of the form?

 Jotform gives you a wide variety of ways to customize how a form is rendered.
 An example of customization can be found on this guide: Customize your Form using Custom CSS Codes.
 In this guide, you'll learn how to inject a custom CSS codes to the form.